 Mathematics and Financial Economics BSc (Hons)

-Use mathematical modelling to explore the exciting and diverse subject of economics but with a specific focus on the financial side of it
+Use mathematical modelling and application-driven maths to explore the exciting and diverse subject of economics but with a specific focus on the financial side of it

 Dundee City Campus

 Mathematical models inform decisions in industry, government, and within economics.
 Our course combines both pure and application-driven mathematics.
 By the time you finish your degree, you will be able to use maths to solve practical problems.

 You'll explore the relationship between mathematical modelling and economics.
 You'll also examine how societies attempt to make the best use of their scarce resources.

 You'll combine core economic skills with current and fast-changing theories around financial markets.
 We give you the knowledge and techniques you need for more specialised careers in financial economics, research and forecasting or a future in business management, finance, banking and accountancy.